LyleCMayCase/Lyle-Case-Repository/README.md

-# Lyle-Case-Repository
+# The-Lyle-C.-May-Case-Repository
 Public court filings, research materials, and reference documents relating to the case of Lyle C. May.
-# Lyle C. May Case Repository
+# The Lyle C. May Case Repository

 ## Public Court Filings • Research Materials • Reference Documents